Nipmuc Program of Studies

 Student designed topic of interest in economics: Please consult teacher to design a specific program.

-Advanced Algebra II Honors 1 Credit Grades 9-11
+Advanced Algebra 2 Honors 1 Credit Grades 9-11

 Pre-Calculus CPS 1 Credit Grades 11-12